aspangaro/oblyon/htdocs/custom/oblyon/README.md

 # Oblyon
-Oblyon free theme for Dolibarr ERP & CRM
+Oblyon v2 free theme for Dolibarr ERP & CRM

 ## Installation

-This theme is actually composed of two things:
+Now, this theme is actually composed of on directory:
-* a "_regular_" Dolibarr theme (stored in `htdocs/theme`)
 * a custom Dolibarr module (stored in `htdocs/custom`)

-To install Oblyon, you must copy the content of the `htdocs` folder into your Dolibarr `htdocs` folder.
+To install Oblyon v2, you must copy the content of the `htdocs` folder into your Dolibarr `htdocs` folder.
 Make sure to install the appropriate branch for your Dolibarr version.

 ## How to use

 To use the theme, you **must** activate the module.
 When activating the module, the theme will automatically be activated as well.

-**Warnings**:
-* Activating the theme alone will result in unexpected behaviors!
-* Changing the theme in Dolibarr in the user profile settings while the Oblyon module is active will also result in unexpected behaviors!

 ## Issues / Request